The Parting Glass

 Using a combination of melodies from the original Parting Glass and Just As the Tide Was Flowing, I reworked the traditional lyrics into a very personal tribute to my Mum who sadly died of cancer in May 2006.

-The Wilsons sang The Parting Glass on their album A Grey Lock or Two.
+The Wilson Family sang Harvest Home on their 2009 CD A Grey Lock or Two.
 This track was also included in 2009 on the charity CD Generosity: A Unique Collection Celebrating 20 Years of Folk for M.S..
+They noted:

 Belinda O'Hooley and Heidi Tidow sang The Parting Glass in 2015 on their CD Summat's Brewin'.
 They commented in their booklet: